epolisensky/VLITE/vdp/docs/source/basic_usage.rst

 ``radiocatalogs.radcatdb`` to read a new radio catalog and need to add it to an existing database's "radcat" schema.
 See :ref:`add_new_catalog` for more information.

+``--update_pbcor`` reads each row of the image table, fetches each image's detected_sources and updates the corrected_flux table with primary beam corrections.
+Intended for use when new primary beam models are available.
+Beam models for each primary observing frequency are set in read_fitted_beam in sourcefinding/beam_tools.py

 .. _batch_proc: